 Certain areas will likely require high-traffic pads and geotextile fabric.
 These materials supplement the natural substrate, making it more permeable, less prone to erosion, and less likely to develop mud.
 This process involves choosing a base material, such as Basecore geocells, prepping the area, and then installation.

-Geocells are a great mud management solution because they’re constructed and designed to naturally drain water.
+Geocells are a great farm mud management solution because they’re constructed and designed to naturally drain water.
 They’re also military-tested, last for many years, and are easy to install.
 Because of its flexible grid design, BaseCore geocell is able to naturally drain excess water from the surface, making it less likely for mud to form.